jtiosue/LXEB/README.md

 The WithIO folder builds off of revision 3.
 - recursionIO.nb: Everytime you run the computeG function, it appends new computed values to the computedG.csv file.
 Everytime you restart the notebook, it loads the precomputed values from the computedG.csv file.
 - playingAround.nb: Here we just load all of the data from computedG.csv so we can more easily play around with it.

+The Julia folder is the same as the WithIO folder except that it is written in Julia instead of Mathematica.
+It seems to be considerably faster, HOWEVER AT THE MOMENT IT DOES NOT MATCH THE RESYLTS OF THE MATHEMATICA CODE.
+I haven't figured out why this is yet.